 Dr. Sara Atwood, whose primary area of interest and research is the work of John Ruskin, received her M.A. at Queens College, City University of New York in 1999 and her Ph.D at the Graduate School and University Center, City University of New York in 2006.
 Her book manuscript is a study of Ruskin’s educational philosophies and an examination of his importance as an educator.
 Dr. Atwood’s essays on Ruskin have appeared in such publications as Nineteenth-Century Prose and The Ruskin Review and Bulletin.

-How to cite this piece: Atwood, Sara (2008) ‘John Howard Whitehouse, John Ruskin and educational reform’ the encyclopaedia of informal education. [www.infed.org/thinkers/john_howard_whitehouse.htm].
+How to cite this piece: Atwood, Sara (2008) ‘John Howard Whitehouse, John Ruskin and educational reform’ The encyclopedia of pedagogy and informal education. [www.infed.org/thinkers/john_howard_whitehouse.htm].

 © Sara Atwood 2008